ed-kung/standard-errors/SPEC.md

 1. "Run regression for another sample"
     - Does another simulation (drawing X from uniform distribution from -1 to 1, then simulating Y according to the model.)
 Adds the new estimated coefficnet to the histogram, and adds the scatter chart to the "Last 4 Samples" panel.

 2. "Repeat for 1000 samples"
     - Does the simulation for randomly generated samples.
 Adds all the coefficients from the simulation to the histogram.
 Adds the last 4 samples to the "Last 4 Samples" panel.
+Changes state to Completed.

 3. "Reset"
     - Resets the app state back to "Initialization".
 Clears the histogram and Last 4 Samples panel.

 ## Completed

+In the completed state, the controls are unlocked.
+At the bottom of the control panel, there is only the Reset button.

+# Tech Stack / Deployment

+The simulations should be done client side, in the browser.
+The idea is to deploy the app via github pages.

+Preference for using python with numpy / matplotlib, with pyscript, to do the simulations.

+Separate files used for simulation from files used for creating the UI.
+I am more likely to directly edit the simulation files than any UI related files, because I have little experience in frontend web design.